Tinram/ValaXdebugTools/README.md

 simply prints performance data about time and memory usage in a trace file.

-To get an idea as to how it works, try this:
+To get an idea as to how it works, try:

     trace_analyzer --help

-## CSV ouput
+## CSV Output

-By running `trace_analzer -c some_file`, you can generate CSV output.
+By running `trace_analyzer -c some_file`, you can generate CSV output.
 This explains the columns.

 Columns of output: